 The king of mini games

-Former About You manager Christoph Sachsenhausen founded the game developer Sunday.
+Former About You manager Christoph Sachsenhausen has founded the game developer Sunday.
 With the start-up, he is fighting for supremacy in the fast-growing hyper-casual games market.
-About the difficult hunt for the next daddel hit.
+About the difficult hunt for the next hit game.

-Many a description an entrepreneur has of his own target group is, at first glance, contradictory.
+At first glance, some descriptions of an entrepreneur's own target group seem absurd.
 "Many of our users don't see themselves as gamers," says Christoph Sachsenhausen, for example.
 This is curious in that he programs games with his company Sunday, but they go by the crazy name of hyper-casual games.
-These are small games that people play on the side, for example, when waiting for the train.
-"People who don't have a Playstation or a gaming PC at home do that," Sachsenhausen says.
+These are small games that you play on the side when you're waiting for the train, for example.
+"Even people who don't have a Playstation or gaming PC at home play them," says Sachsenhausen.
 And he wants to become the king of this trend.

-Video games that excite even people who don't otherwise play video games: That's a growth market.
-Hyper-casual games - which, in terms of simplicity, are still one step below titles like "Candy Crush" - now dominate the mobile market.
-In 2017, their share of downloads for smartphones and similar devices was 17 percent; two years later, it was already 45 percent.
-That corresponds to around 7.8 billion downloads.
-By 2020, that figure had risen to 11.8 billion.
-One of the reasons: They are easy for developers to program, and thanks to advertising, money can be earned quickly with relatively little effort.
+Video games that inspire even people who don't normally play video games: That's a growth market.
+Hyper-casual games - which in terms of simplicity can still be classified one step below titles such as "Candy Crush" - now dominate the mobile market.
+In 2017, they accounted for 17% of downloads for smartphones and similar devices, rising to 45% two years later.
+This corresponds to around 7.8 billion downloads.
+In 2020, it was already 11.8 billion.
+One of the reasons: They are easy for developers to program and, thanks to advertising placements, money can be earned quickly with relatively little effort.

 The hit rate is low.
 Accordingly, Sunday tries to minimize the risk of failure as much as possible.
-Usually, after an idea is deemed good, a prototype is built within a few days.
-A video is also produced, which the company then plays out on advertising spaces on social networks.
-"If we determine based on some KPIs that this is something people are interested in, we don't fully develop the game until then," Sachsenhausen says, explaining the process.
-This marketing test is tough as nails, he says, with 80 percent of prototypes sorted out here.
-And even of those that then make it into the stores, by no means all of them would take off.
-"In the end, there are 50 to 100 projects for every hit game that don't make it," estimates the Sunday boss.
+Usually, once an idea has been approved, a prototype is built within a few days.
+A video is also produced, which the company then plays on advertising spaces in social networks.
+"If we determine that people are interested based on a few KPIs, we first develop the game completely," says Sachsenhausen, explaining the procedure.
+This marketing test is tough, with 80 percent of prototypes being rejected.
+And even of those that make it into the stores, not all of them take off.
+"In the end, for every hit game, there are 50 to 100 projects that don't make it," estimates the Sunday boss.

-However, Sunday has already released six titles that the company itself classifies as hits.
-In addition to "Cat Escape," these include "Fall Break" and "Plug Head," each with five million downloads.
-The company says it is already EBIT positive.
-This year they want to grow and produce a total of 15 of these hit games, according to the plan.
-So that means several hundred, if not a thousand, projects that need to be kicked off in the coming months.
+However, Sunday has already released six titles that the company itself classifies as hits, including "Cat Escape", "Fall Break" and "Plug Head" with five million downloads each.
+According to the company, it is already EBIT-positive.
+This year, they want to grow and produce a total of 15 of these hit games, according to the plan.
+This means several hundred, if not a thousand, projects that need to be launched in the coming months.
 Ideas, prototypes and then finished games are needed.
-To that end, Sachsenhausen has three development teams in-house, with a fourth to be added soon.
+Sachsenhausen has three in-house development teams for this, with a fourth to be added soon.
 "We want to gather the best of the best," he says confidently.
-But with just these people, he couldn't deliver the output needed to achieve his ambitious goals.
-So they get a lot of external help, working with 50 international studios.
-Whereby a studio in the hyper-casual sector doesn't necessarily mean what the uninitiated game fan usually imagines.
-"It's often a few friends with the right skills who get together in Turkey or India to develop games like this," Sachsenhausen describes.
-Sunday works with such mini-studios.
+But he wouldn't be able to deliver the output needed to achieve his ambitious goals with just these people.
+So they bring in a lot of external help and work with 50 international studios.
+However, a studio in the hyper-casual sector does not necessarily mean what the inexperienced games fan would otherwise imagine.
+"These are often a few friends with the right skills who get together in Turkey or India to develop such games," explains Sachsenhausen.
+Sunday works together with such mini-studios.
 If one of the external games is successful, the profits are shared.
-If the games flop, on the other hand, it's called: Game over.
+If the games flop, however, it's game over: Game over.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?